 My first major obstacle was hindi.
-My hindi vocabulary is very limited.
-Blame it on Bollywood.
-Other than one or two meaningful hindi cinemas that I have watched, I can’t force myself to watch the quintessential big budget potboiler, even if I get offered a million bucks in return.
+Like any quintessential “madrasi” my hindi vocabulary was very limited.
+I could never force myself to watch the typical hindi potboiler movie or serial, even if I got offered a million bucks in return.
 Blame my malayaliness for that.

 I did a lot of things awkward, partly because of my language problem or wholly because of my “unlady-like” ladyness!
 For one, though my husband had briefed me regarding the ‘code of conduct’ which a lady has to follow in the unit; by way of addressing the officers only by their ranks, and the senior ladies by their surnames, when I saw my husband’s CO for the first time, I called him ‘Sir.’
 I couldn’t stop myself from calling my immediate senior lady “didi” instead of Mrs. So and so.
 Much to my husband’s chagrin, I once addressed a Subedar Major (older than my father) as “bhaiyya.”

 Once we were invited for dinner by one of my husband’s seniors, immediately after marriage.
 When I entered the house for the first time, I removed my sandals at the entrance, as is customary in South India!